aome510/Mask-Classifier/README.md

 ```
 python demo.py
 ```
 If you want to demo on videos, you can download our demo videos from [here](https://drive.google.com/drive/folders/1PSw1eDErcjLaOkIUxYXbLEacBNdaMjHQ) and then save it into a folder named ```data/videos/```.
-After that, you can modify ```demo.py``` file to run demo on videos.
+After that, you can modify ```demo.py``` to run demo on videos.

 <a name="train"></a>
 ## Training the model